kevintah/simons_problem/README.md

-    big O
+    big O  for code complexity

-     do best  case/ worse case analysis for code
+     do best  case/ worst case analysis for code

+       something like ~O(n^2) for code written

-     classical COMPLEXITY O(n/2 + 1) in number of bits
+     classical COMPLEXITY  O(n/2 + 1) in number of bits (how complex as size grows different from code complexity)